Divi/PropelLoggerBundle/README.md

 ### Step 3: Configure your project

-Configure the logger, you must provider your application namespace (only the organisation, like "Acme").
+Configure the logger, you must provide your application namespace (only the organisation, like "Acme").
-You can provide an array, and regex.
+You can provide an array, and/or regex.
 Warning: if you provide a fully namespace, like "Foo\Bar", please double the backslash : it's a regex.

 ``` yaml